CLICK A NAME BELOW TO VIEW THE ARTIST BIO

 (CIMF Artist-Faculty)

-Emily works extensively with established and emerging composers alike, which led to commendation from the New York Times for “singing well and playing beautifully,” She is a core member of the New York-based new music group Ensemble Échappé and is the harpist for the Dallas new music group Voices of Change.
-In 2012, The Indiana University Composition Department recognized her for her collaboration and performance of new music.
-Emily was named Adjunct Associate Professor of Harp at Southern Methodist University in 2019, and is also on Faculty at the Young Artist’s Harp Seminar.
-She received her Master of Music degree in 2015 at the Juilliard School under the tutelage of Nancy Allen, where she was a teaching fellow for both the Ear Training and Educational Outreach departments.
-A self-described bookworm, she completed undergraduate degrees in Music and History at Indiana University with Susann McDonald.
-Her honors history thesis discussed the impact of war songs on the French Revolution. emilylevinharp.com
+She received her Master of Music from the Juilliard School under the tutelage of Nancy Allen, where she was a teaching fellow for both the Ear Training and Educational Outreach Departments.
+A self-described bookworm, Levin completed undergraduate degrees in music and history at Indiana University with Susann McDonald.
+Her honors history thesis discussed the impact of war songs on the French Revolution.

 (CIMF Artist-Faculty)